-Even when they are in jail, inmates still have constitutional rights.
+Even when they are in jail, inmates still have constitutional rights under federal law.
 In jail, the most important rights are:

-- protection from cruel and unusual punishments under the 8th Amendment,
+- protection from cruel and unusual punishments under the Eighth Amendment,

-- the prohibition against unreasonable searches or seizures under the 4th Amendment,
+- the prohibition against unreasonable searches or seizures under the Fourth Amendment,

-- due process rights under the 5th and 14th Amendments, and
+- due process rights under the Fifth and Fourteenth Amendments, and

 The prohibition against cruel and unusual punishments can protect inmates from prison abuse.
 It deters prison officials from certain outrageous conduct.
 It also gives prisoners rights against abusive environments.
 Inmates can invoke those rights when: